M-arcus/cloudron-docs/knowledgebase/docs/apps/kanboard.md

 ## Installing plugins

-Plugins are used to extend Kanboard.
-Kanboard has UI to install and uninstall plugins via the UI at `/extensions/directory`.
+[Kanboard Plugins](https://kanboard.org/#plugins) are used to extend Kanboard.
+Kanboard has a UI to install and uninstall plugins at `/app/data/plugins` directly.

-See the [plugin docs](https://kanboard.org/#plugins) for a complete list.

-Plugins can also be installed manually into `/app/data/plugins`.
+Plugins can also be installed manually at `/app/data/plugins`.

 * Open a [web terminal](/documentation/apps#web-terminal) for the app.